What is one of your favorite quotes?

 What is something every writer should know?

 "The secret to boring people lies in telling them everything."
 Voltaire (Like on those last two questions!)

 What advice do you have for aspiring, young writers?

 Keep writing and revising.
 Develop tough skin to take rejection and criticism.
 Open yourself up to new experiences and interests.
 Too many writers rehash stale ideas in their books.
 Live to write--don't write to live, and find the voice and audience that is uniquely yours.
 The fifth book will be better than the first.

 How do you balance writing and family time?

 I'm not married and don't have children, so that's never been an issue for me.
-However, I'm open to marriage, and believe it's important for writers to have a balanced life.
+However, I'm open to the possibility of marriage and family.
 "I never found the companion that was so companionable as solitude."
 Henry David Thorough